miroslavmyrha/chess-bot/README.md

 **Used technologies and pages:**

-- [chess.com](https://www.chess.com/) is most popular chess website and mobile application for playing chess.
+- [chess.com](https://www.chess.com/) is the most popular chess website and mobile application for playing chess.
-- [stockfish.online](https://stockfish.online/) - stockfish is most popular and powerfull chess engine which can evaluate best move with depth of moves.
+- [stockfish.online](https://stockfish.online/) - stockfish is the most popular and powerfull chess engine which can evaluate best move with depth of moves.
 - [cypress.io](https://cypress.io) is most popular JS/TS test framework for writing automated tests.

 ## How it works?